-- The Firm's overall performance; - The collective performance of the relevant region or department; and - The individual's performance against objectives.
+- The Firm's overall performance; - The wider eToro Group's performance; - The collective performance of the relevant region or department; and - The individual's performance against objectives.

 eToro UK also credits permanent employees' trading accounts to encourage them to better understand eToro UK's product offering, and trading platform.